Leading School Transformation

 Educational leaders recognise the importance of preparing their students for the future.
 Teachers need to be providing students with the skills and knowledge required to be successful in the rapidly changing world.
 Research identifies the need for schools and students to change the way learning occurs.

 The Leading School Transformation program supports participants in learning then implementing change processes in their workplace through the 4Cs approach (creativity, critical reflection, collaboration and communication).

 ACEL is coordinating a four day face-to-face program with developers and facilitators Dr Michael Anderson and Dr Miranda Jefferson.
 Participants in the program become active change agents in their schools or systems by learning about and implementing the 4Cs approach over a three month period.

 “This program provided me with the skills and strategies to put innovations in place at my school.”

-System leaders, including directors, Principals and Deputy Principals are invited to register.
+System leaders, including directors, Principals, Deputy Principals, Head Teachers and Leaders are invited to register.

 Participants will develop:

 - An understanding of their own and their school’s readiness for transformation.

 - A practical and contextually applicable understanding of how the 4Cs can drive school transformation

 - A working introduction of how the 4Cs can be implemented through collaborative leadership.